librasteve/raku-Dan-Polars/README.md

 └────────────────┴──────┴────────┘
 ```

-# SYNOPSIS
+### Synopsis

 Dan::Polars is a specialization of raku Dan.
 Checkout the [Dan synopsis](https://github.com/p6steve/raku-Dan/blob/main/README.md#synopsis) for base Series and DataFrame operations.
-This synopsis covers the additional features that are specific to Dan::Polars.
+The following covers the additional features that are specific to Dan::Polars.

 * Each Dan::Polars object (Series or DataFrame) contains a pointer to its Rust Polars "shadow".
 * Polars does not implement indexes, so any attempt to set a row index will be ignored.